amrvac/amrvac/doc/par.md

 non-local auxiliary variables (like the divergence of some vector fields, time integrals etc).

-### Magnetic field divergence fixes {#par_divbfix}

-Depending on `typedivbfix`, sources proportionate to the numerical monopole errors are added, in a source-split way, to momemtum, energy, and induction equation (the 'powel' type), or to the induction equation alone (the 'janhunen' type).
-The `divbwave` switch is effective for the Riemann type solvers for multi-D MHD only.
-The default true value corresponds to Powell divergence wave which stabilizes the Riemann solver.

-Another source term strategy for monopole error control is to do parabolic cleaning, i.e. add source terms which diffuse the local error at the maximal rate still compliant with the CFL limit on the time step.
-This is activated when `divbdiff` is set to a positive number, which should be less than 2, and again comes in various flavors depending on which equations receive source terms.
-The choice where only the induction equation gets modified, i.e.
-`typedivbdiff='ind'` can be used.

-For MHD, we implemented the possibility to use a splitting strategy following Tanaka, where a time-invariant background magnetic field is handled exactly, so that one solves for perturbed magnetic field components instead.
-This field is taken into account when `B0field=T`, and the magnitude of this field is controlled using the variables `Bdip, Bquad, Boct, Busr`.
-The first three are pre-implemented formulae for a dipole, quadrupole and octupole field in spherical coordinates only (the parameters set the strength of the dipole, quadrupole and octupole field).
-This is coded up in the module _set_B0.t_.
-This same module calls in addition the _usr_set_B0_ subroutine when `Busr` is non-zero, where it then should be used to quantify an additional time-independent field.
-This latter can be used for cartesian or cylindrical coordinates as well.
-User can possibly prescibe analytic current in _usr_set_J0_ subroutine to significantly increase accuracy.

-Resistive source terms for MHD can use a compact non-conservative formulation of resistive source terms, by setting compactres=T. The default `compactres=F` setting is normally preferred.

 The `typegrad` can be selected to switch from simple centered differencing on the cell center values, to limited reconstruction followed by differencing